KaneWalker505/TermDroidMiner/README.md

 The Miner works like so:

 After Server / Wallet input the miner will attempt to find a block hash that meets the difficulty target by adjusting the nonce value and repeatedly hashing the block header.
 Once a valid hash meets target requirment of network block.
 Result is sent to mining node server.
+When server accepts your block solving hash you earn full rewards of solving the block.

 THIS MINER DOES NOT send shares of lower difficulty it attempts to solve and mine the entire block ONLY